theborakompanioni/azure-docs.de-de/articles/best-practices-resource-manager-state.md

       }
     }

-## Übergeben des Status an eine Vorlage
+## <a name="pass-state-to-a-template"></a>Pass state to a template

-Sie geben den Status in einer Vorlage mithilfe von Parametern frei, die Sie während der Bereitstellung direkt angeben.
+You share state into a template through parameters that you provide directly during deployment.

-Die folgende Tabelle führt häufig verwendete Parameter in Vorlagen auf.
+The following table lists commonly-used parameters in templates.

-Name | Wert | Beschreibung
+Name | Value | Description
 ---- | ----- | -----------
-location | Zeichenfolge aus einer eingeschränkten Liste von Azure-Regionen | Der Speicherort, an dem die Ressourcen bereitgestellt werden. storageAccountNamePrefix | String | Eindeutiger DNS-Name für das Speicherkonto, in dem die VM-Datenträger platziert werden. domainName | String | Domänenname des öffentlich zugänglichen virtuellen Jumpbox-Computers im Format **{domainName}.{location}.cloudapp.com**.
-Beispiel: **mydomainname.westus.cloudapp.azure.com** adminUsername | String | Benutzername für die virtuellen Computer adminPassword | String | Kennwort für die virtuellen Computer tshirtSize | Zeichenfolge aus einer eingeschränkten Liste von angebotenen T-Shirt-Größen | Die Größe der benannten Skalierungseinheit, die bereitgestellt werden soll.
-Beispielsweise "Small", "Medium", "Large". virtualNetworkName | String | Der Name des virtuellen Netzwerks, das der Nutzer verwenden möchte. enableJumpbox | Zeichenfolge aus einer eingeschränkten Liste (aktiviert/deaktiviert) | Parameter, der angibt, ob eine Jumpbox für die Umgebung aktiviert werden soll.
-Werte: "aktiviert", "deaktiviert".
+location    | String from a constrained list of Azure regions   | The location where the resources will be deployed. storageAccountNamePrefix    | String    | Unique DNS name for the Storage Account where the VM's disks will be placed domainName  | String    | Domain name of the publicly accessible jumpbox VM in the format: **{domainName}.{location}.cloudapp.com** For example: **mydomainname.westus.cloudapp.azure.com** adminUsername   | String    | Username for the VMs adminPassword   | String    | Password for the VMs tshirtSize  | String from a constrained list of offered t-shirt sizes   | The named scale unit size to provision.
+For example, "Small", "Medium", "Large" virtualNetworkName  | String    | Name of the virtual network that the consumer wants to use. enableJumpbox   | String from a constrained list (enabled/disabled) | Parameter that identifies whether to enable a jumpbox for the environment.
+Values: "enabled", "disabled"

-Der **tshirtSize**-Parameter, der im vorherigen Abschnitt verwendet wurde, ist wie folgt definiert:
+The **tshirtSize** parameter used in the previous section is defined as:

     "parameters": {
       "tshirtSize": {